-The parameters δX , c, m{π} , and m{K} are known for Equation 4.3 since one is the speed of light, two are invariant masses, and the other is the distance that the charged particle traveled from the target chamber to the Time of Flight wall; which is a measured quantity in our experiment for all charged tracks.
+The parameters δX , c, m{π} , and m{K} are known for Equation 4.3 since one is the speed of light, two are well known invariant masses of sub atomic particles, and the other is the distance from the center of the target chamber to the wall of the time of flight.
+Although charged particles will bend while traveling inside a static magnetic field, this effect is minimal due to the high forward momentum of the kaons in this reaction.
 Therefore, the only two variables left over are δt and P which serve as the vertical and horizontal axis variables, respectively.

-One last modification of Equation 4.3 is needed in order to take the form seen in Figure 4.33.
+One last modification of Equation 4.3 is needed in order to take the form seen in Figure 4.38.
 If the equation is left the way that it is, the red line would simply bisect the pion curve, and would therefore not work well as a background cut.
-Therefore, Equation 4.3 is shifted up by 0.2 ns.
+Therefore, Equation 4.3 is shifted up by 0.2ns.
 This parameter was chosen based on the timing study that was performed on the Monte Carlo and is therefore a 2σ timing shift.
 It should be noted that since the K^+ and K^- mesons are anti-particles, as well as the π^+ and π^- , the same equation can be used to separate background for both kaons.